Policy for Shared Care with NHS and Private Provider

 The primary responsibility for the patient’s care and ongoing prescribing remains with the initiating provider unless a formal shared care agreement is in place.

-Shared care with private providers is generally not recommended due to governance, quality assurance, and health inequality concerns.
+We do not offer shared care with private providers due to governance, quality assurance, and health inequality concerns.

 4. Shared Care Agreements